 ProjectQ, a Kickstarter project from a while back, aimed to create a motherboard with a firmware boot-loader capable of loading any OS.
 They ended up creating the Ozmosis firmware, which is loaded into a motherboard would allow vanilla OS X to function as if it is being used on a real mac.
 This includes using an unmodified installer.

 There are two ways to get the Ozmosis firmware.

 - Purchase the ProjectQ motherboard (based on a Gigabyte motherboard)

 - Insert the Ozmosis firmware into your motherboard’s firmware

 Inserting Ozmosis into motherboard firmware

 The advantage of this is that you can use the normal OS X installer and you can upgrade from the app store as normal; however, the disadvantages are that it is extremely difficult and a bit dangerous.
-If fact, it’s not really recommended unless you have some extra time, dual UEFI and want an extremely vanilla hackintosh.
+In fact, it’s not really recommended unless you have some extra time, dual UEFI and want an extremely vanilla Hackintosh.